HOW ACUPUNCTURE WORks

 TCM theorizes that it is essential for qi, as well as blood to circulate in a continuous and unobstructed manner for good health of the mind and body.
 Acupuncture meridians or channels are the pathways through which the energy flows throughout the body.
 Acupuncture points lie along the meridians and are the holes that allow entry into the acupuncture meridians.
 The acupuncture points provide gateways to influence, redirect, increase, or decrease the body’s vital substances, qi (energy) & blood, thus correcting many of the body’s imbalances.

 Western Scientific Explanation

 Currently, there is not one western scientific theory that collaboratively explains all of the physiological mechanisms underlying the effects of Acupuncture.
 This is because Acupuncture has a variety of therapeutic effects on the body thus the action must vary depending on the type of pathology.
 However, it is proposed that acupuncture primarily produces its effects through regulating the nervous system.
 Regulation of the nervous system aids the activity of pain-killing biochemicals such as endorphins and immune system cells at specific sites in the body.
 In addition, studies have shown that acupuncture may alter brain chemistry by changing the release of neurotransmitters and neurohormones.
 These affect the parts of the central nervous system related to sensation and involuntary body functions, such as immune reactions and processes that regulate a person’s blood pressure, blood flow, and body temperature.

-In summary, scientists have deduced a number of theories from observing a number of individual clinical effects of acupuncture treatment.
+In summary, scientists have deduced a number of theories from observing several individual clinical effects of acupuncture treatment.
 These theories and the observed clinical effects on which the theories are based can be summarized as the following: